ECE3400-Team14/Team-14-Website/docs/Labs/Lab4.md

 ![image](https://user-images.githubusercontent.com/16722348/48296590-8d1bb300-e466-11e8-8ca3-37659c2458d5.png)
 (from https://cei-lab.github.io/ece3400-2018/lab4.html)

-SIOD and SIOC from the camera were hooked up to A4 and A5 of the Arduino, respectively.
+SDA and SCL from the camera were hooked up to A4 and A5 of the Arduino, respectively.
 It looked something like this:

 and tried to write the registers of the camera, which seemed to come out accurately:
 ![image](https://user-images.githubusercontent.com/16722348/48296667-af620080-e467-11e8-8426-2aa60d31fb95.png)